aminfathullah/qupon/ENHANCEMENT_SUMMARY.md

-# UI/UX Enhancement Summary - Kupon Qurban Generator
+# UI/UX Enhancement Summary - Qupon: Kupon Qurban Generator

 ## 🎨 Complete Modern UI/UX Transformation

-This document summarizes the comprehensive UI/UX enhancements made to the Kupon Qurban Generator application, transforming it from a basic functional app into a sophisticated, modern web application with professional design.
+This document summarizes the comprehensive UI/UX enhancements made to the Qupon: Kupon Qurban Generator application, transforming it from a basic functional app into a sophisticated, modern web application with professional design.

 ## 🚀 Key Enhancements